queryluke/masseffect-5e/static/data/rules/02-01-step-by-step-characters.md

 a skulking infiltrator, a fervent sentinel, or a flamboyant adept.
 Or you might be more interested in an unconventional character, such as a brawny engineer who likes hand-to-hand combat, or a sharpshooter who picks off enemies from afar.

 Once you have a character in mind, follow these steps in order, making decisions that reflect the character you want.
-Your conception of your character might evolve with each choice you make.
+The conception of your character might evolve with each choice you make.
 What’s important is that you come to the table with a character you’re excited to play.